 2019 – The unsung fascination of the coupling constants

 Observation: The strong coupling constant is the same for each quark type.
 The fine structure constant is the same for all quarks and all charged leptons.
 And a similar statement can be made for the weak coupling constant.
 Equivalently, all charges are quantized.
 This quantization is "perfect": no deviations from exact integer multiples are observed.

 Why is this the case?
 There does not seem to be a discussion of this issue in the literature.
 This is a pity, because the observation is hard to explain.
-Why should an electron behave exactly like all the quarks, apart from an integer multiple?
+Why should an electron behave electrically exactly like all quarks, apart from an integer multiple?
 After all, they are rather different: they differ in their masses and in their structure - whatever it may be.
-Nevertheless, apart from an integer multiple, their couplings are observed to be independent of their structure.
+Nevertheless, apart from an integer multiple, the couplings are observed to be independent of their structure.